-- 11.5.2 The Assessment Committee or a senior administrative officer of a faculty in which the module resides may grant a student a supplementary last summative assessment opportunity if - (a) the student failed a module but obtained a final mark of at least 40%; or - (b) the student failed a module but obtained a final period/semester/year mark of at least 60%. - 11.5.3 The Assessment Committee or a senior administrative officer of a faculty in which the qualification resides may grant a student a supplementary last summative assessment opportunity, if the student requires not more than the equivalent of two semester modules or one year module for the completion of the relevant qualification, provided that the student - (a) was registered for the relevant module in the current academic year; and - (b) was admitted to, and participated in the last assessment opportunity in the relevant module; and - (c) has complied with all the experiential or practical requirements prescribed for the qualification (where applicable), excluding work integrated modules; and - (d) was not granted a supplementary last assessment opportunity in the relevant module during the current academic year.
-The Executive Dean of the faculty in which the qualification resides may, in exceptional circumstances and in consultation with the Executive Dean of the faculty in which the particular modules reside, waive one or more of the conditions specified in (c) or (d). - 11.5.4 Supplementary assessments for continuous assessment modules are scheduled as part of the assessment plan for a particular module.
-The following applies: - (a) A minimum of 40% final mark in the predetermined assessment is required to gain access to a supplementary assessment. - (b) Supplementary assessments are limited to one scheduled assessment per semester module, or two scheduled assessments per year module, or according to each faculty's internal assessment policy. - (c) A maximum of no more than a pass mark is awarded for the supplementary assessment. - 11.5.5 Special summative assessment and supplementary assessment opportunities reflect the same degree of difficulty and cover the same scope as the original summative assessment opportunity. - 11.5.6 Students are personally responsible for ascertaining whether they qualify for a special assessment or a supplementary assessment opportunity and for acquainting themselves with the details of the timetable and the venue. - 11.5.7 Students' entitlement to a special or supplementary summative assessment opportunity lapses if they fail to use the opportunity. - 11.5.8 Students may not be granted another supplementary summative assessment opportunity if they have used and failed a previous one except if the Executive Dean of the faculty in which the qualification resides has waived requirement.
+- 11.5.2 The Assessment Committee or a senior administrative officer of a faculty in which the module resides may grant a student a supplementary last summative assessment opportunity if - (a) the student failed a module but obtained a final mark of at least 40%; or - (b) the student failed a module but obtained a final period/semester/year mark of at least 60%. - 11.5.3 The Assessment Committee or the Executive Dean or his/her delegated authority of a faculty in which the qualification resides may grant a student a supplementary last summative assessment opportunity, if the student requires not more than the equivalent of two semester modules or one year module for the completion of the relevant qualification, provided that the student - (a) was registered for the relevant module in the current academic year; and - (b) was admitted to, and participated in the last assessment opportunity in the relevant module; and - (c) has complied with all the experiential or practical requirements prescribed for the qualification (where applicable), excluding work integrated modules; and - (d) The Executive Dean or his/her delegated authority of the faculty in which the qualification resides may, in exceptional circumstances and in consultation with the Executive Dean of the faculty in which the particular modules reside, waive one or more of the conditions specified in (c). - 11.5.4 In all other circumstances, students may not be granted another supplementary summative assessment opportunity if they have used and failed a previous one, except if the Executive Dean of the faculty in which the qualification resides has waived the requirement. - 11.5.5 Supplementary assessments for continuous assessment modules are scheduled as part of the assessment plan for a particular module.
+The following applies: - (a) A minimum of 40% final mark in the predetermined assessment is required to gain access to a supplementary assessment. - (b) Supplementary assessments are limited to one scheduled assessment per semester module, or two scheduled assessments per year module, or according to each faculty's internal assessment policy. - (c) A maximum of no more than a pass mark is awarded for the supplementary assessment. - 11.5.6 Special summative assessment and supplementary assessment opportunities reflect the same degree of difficulty and cover the same scope as the original summative assessment opportunity. - 11.5.7 Students are personally responsible for ascertaining whether they qualify for a special assessment or a supplementary assessment opportunity and for acquainting themselves with the details of the timetable and the venue.

-- 11.5.9 The final mark after a supplementary assessment opportunity is capped at 50%.
-This rule does not apply to continuous assessment modules (refer to AR 11.5.4). - 11.5.10 No capping of a final mark is applicable in the case of a special summative assessment opportunity.
+- 11.5.8 Students' entitlement to a special or supplementary summative assessment opportunity lapses if they fail to use the opportunity. - 11.5.9 The final mark after a supplementary assessment opportunity is capped at 50%.
+This rule does not apply to continuous assessment modules (refer to AR 11.5.5). - 11.5.10 No capping of a final mark is applicable in the case of a special summative assessment opportunity.